 Follow Up Quickly on Overdue Invoices

-“Hi, just a quick reminder that invoice #123 was due yesterday.
-Could you let me know when payment will be made?”
+“Hi, just a quick reminder invoice #123 was due yesterday — can you confirm when payment will be made?”

 Keep Communication Professional